 Companies also need to ensure that the way they’re using AI and their data aligns with the positive outcomes that they’re looking to drive.
 Are they trying to create win-win scenarios that foster company growth as well as career growth for their employees?

 “Let’s say a company is opening up a new line of business and out of five candidates, Lisa has the best alignment in terms of skills and interests, but her current role would not make her the obvious choice.
 If the company is able to draw from their data and recognize that Lisa has the best chance of success, they might identify her as a fit to take over that line of business and provide her the training that she needs to make that transition,” says Aaron.
 “If they don’t, Lisa is going to move on somewhere else and the company will need to start all over again.”

 What today’s AI allows us to do is launch investigations into new roles, new types of work and new methods of communication.
 AI has the potential to be a force for good, creating opportunities that drive employee engagement and better productivity for companies.
-At Traction, for example, we’ve leveraged our Pulse application to understand that a lot of our employees love working with non-profit clients, and have undertaken efforts to find more non-profit projects to help maintain strong engagement.
+At Traction on Demand, for example, we’ve leveraged our Pulse application to understand that a lot of our employees love working with non-profit clients, and have undertaken efforts to find more non-profit projects to help maintain strong engagement.
 Pulse leverages the Salesforce platform alongside Einstein Analytics, Salesforce’s powerful AI product to process data and provide meaningful insights.

 “To generate positive outcomes we need to ask the right questions,” says Aaron.
 “How can AI make human lives easier, but also higher quality?
 Can we actually improve quality of life by creating careers that leave people feeling more fulfilled?
 Can that actually become an advantage for the company?”